Problems with bleeding, easy bruising, or swollen joints?

 What Are Bleeding Disorders?

 Bleeding disorders are a group of conditions where people may bleed a lot, bleed easily, or have a hard time getting bleeding to stop.
+This is due to a problem in the clotting process.
 Bleeding can happen inside or outside the body.

 How does the body normally stop bleeding?